Skip to content

 Inverter Type

 Most balcony solar kits come with a micro-inverter built in or included.
 The main brands you'll encounter are Hoymiles, Deye, and APsystems.
 All of these are reputable manufacturers used in professional solar installations worldwide.
-Look for CE marking, anti-islanding protection (essential for grid-connected systems), and a minimum five-year warranty.
-Hoymiles and APsystems both offer 10-year warranties on some models.
+What to look for is not CE or UKCA marking — those are not the compliance test for plug-in solar, and the government has said only that a dedicated conformity marking for these products could be developed in future.
+The two things that matter are a declaration on the product that it complies with the Interim Product Specification, and a listing on the ENA Type Test Register confirmed as assessed and compliant.
+Beyond that, anti-islanding protection and a minimum five-year warranty are sensible requirements; Hoymiles and APsystems both offer 10-year warranties on some models.

 Monitoring